Kilig1210/Mywebsite/_pages/about.md

 - **Travel:** I also have a great passion for traveling.
 So far, I have traveled alone to over 30 cities across the country, experiencing the unique local customs and cultures of different places.
 - **Photography**: I've recently been learning about photography, and I enjoy capturing portraits and beautiful natural landscapes.
 During the summer of 2024, I participated in a photography course co-organized by Shanghai Jiao Tong University and Canon China, and I had the opportunity to showcase my work in an exhibition.
 You can also check out my [portfolio](https://drive.google.com/file/d/1LS80MukI5_iutNYooSV-2bqP8B43I-OF/view?usp=sharing).
 - **Art**: I've loved art since I was a child.
 I'm fascinated by the combination of colors, and I learned traditional Chinese painting when I was younger.
 Now, I'm learning oil painting.

-Looking ahead, I am contemplating a cross-disciplinary pursuit in Information Systems, while also considering a focus on quantitative social science within my major.
-My aspiration is to contribute positively to societal progress and economic development, rather than viewing profit as the sole purpose of my endeavors.